Jeremy0818/Product-Management-Software/README.md

 - Update limit of warehouse
 - Improve database query failuer error message
 - Print the result with a better representation (currently using console.table)
-- handle unexpected error and keep the program running
+- Handle unexpected error and keep the program running
+- Add more helpful commands to manage the products